focus-editor/focus/LOG.md

     - I should probably draw the project boundary in the file open dialog so that you see why JaiDE files appear at the top even when the match is worse

 - Nice to haves:
+    - Mark modified buffers in the navigate dialog
     - Create new cursors above/below by ctrl+alt+shift+arrows
     - Rollback creating another cursor (ctrl+alt+D?)
     - Word selection / line selection mode